nogueiraac/hogwarts/README.md

 # hogwarts
-A interface from just pratice JavaScript, HTML and CSS.
+An interface just for practicing JavaScript, HTML and CSS.